Carthage Film Festival: History

+On 19 October 2023, the festival's management announced that, following a decision by the Tunisian Ministry of Culture, the 34th edition of the festival had been canceled “in light of the unacceptable tragedy currently being endured by the Palestinian people, and in solidarity with the Palestinian people, as expressed at the highest level in Tunisia.”
+This decision sparked incomprehension, disappointment among the festival team, and a joint statement from the artistic community calling for “an immediate reversal of this hasty decision”.

-Program and Awards
+Program and awards

-The official program includes several sections: the "Official Competition" and the "Panorama section" that are open to Arab and African films; the "International section" which is open to recent movies of high artistic quality; a "Tribute section" and "Workshop Projects" designed to encourage the development of Arab and African films projects by granting "help funds for scenario" and a competitive video section.
+The official program includes several sections: the "Official Competition" and the "Panorama section" which are open to Arab and African films; the "International section" which is open to recent movies of high artistic quality; a "Tribute section" and "Workshop Projects" designed to encourage the development of Arab and African films projects by granting "help funds for scenario" and a competitive video section.